DE0CH/velarium/docs/ib/ib_docs.md

 ![Landing Page Iteration 2](img/landing%20page%20iteration%202.png)
 \

-After the first iteration, the client game me feedback that she would want to be able to select multiple topic and approaches for each search box (See Meeting #2 Transcript in Appendix).
+After the first iteration, the client gave me feedback that she would want to be able to select multiple topic and approaches for each search box (See Meeting #2 Transcript in Appendix).
 After I have found no way to implement it with Bootstrap and I didn't want to write UI from scratch because it will inevitably look ugly, I found out that I could use a framework called Semantic UI.

 ### Results Page